gillarkod/panopuppet/README.md

 `$ which python3`
 If you want to use the system python3 binary again you can run the command `$ deactivate`

-6. If you ran the deactivate command, run the below command to activate the virtualenv again.
+6) If you ran the deactivate command, run the below command to activate the virtualenv again.
 `workon panopuppet`

-7. We will install the python modules needed for panopuppet to function.
+7)We will install the python modules needed for panopuppet to function.
 ```
 $ cd /srv/repo/panopuppet
 $ pip install -r requirements.txt
 ```

 If you hit any troubles with the python-ldap module you may need to run this command before running the pip install command again.
 This work around was taken from: http://bugs.python.org/issue21121 `export CFLAGS=$(python3.3 -c 'import sysconfig; print(sysconfig.get_config_var("CFLAGS").replace("-Werror=declaration-after-statement",""))')`

-8. This directory will be needed to serve the static files. mkdir /srv/staticfiles
+8) This directory will be needed to serve the static files. mkdir /srv/staticfiles

-9. Apache httpd config
+9) Apache httpd config
 ```
 WSGISocketPrefix /var/run/wsgi
 <VirtualHost *:80>